La Fortuna is Costa Rica’s adventure-lovers paradise. The town may be little in size, but definitely don’t underestimate how much it has to offer.

 To book the tour with Costa Rica Roots & Culture, all you need to do is send them a message on Whatsapp +50663729633.

 Ready for another adrenaline-pumping adventure?
 With a canyoning tour, you will slide down the rivers and waterfalls of La Fortuna, including some spectacular cliff jumps.

-As part of the adventure you’ll get to do a 40 meter rappel down a waterfall, plus a series of jumps off a number of waterfalls and cliffs ranging from 3-9 meters.
+As part of the adventure you’ll get to do a 40 metre rappel down a waterfall, plus a series of jumps off a number of waterfalls and cliffs ranging from 3-9 meters.

-The waterfall jumping and extreme canyoning tour lasts for 6 hours, includes a delicious meal at a local restaurant and transportation for $125.
+The waterfall jumping and extreme canyoning tour lasts for 6 hours and includes a delicious meal at a local restaurant and transportation for $125.

 #3 Swing like Tarzan at El Salto rope swing and waterfall

 The El Salto rope swing has become one of the most popular things to do in La Fortuna.
 Firstly because it’s fun, and secondly because it’s free!